 - Run the script .\EndpointSecurityPolicy_Export.ps1

-- If prompted, login with your Azure AD / Entra ID credential.
+- If prompted, log in with your Azure AD / Entra ID credentials.

 - Specify a path to export the policy data.

-The script will exports all Endpoint security policies in the folder path you provided.
-The script export each policy in separate JSON file.
-The current date and time appended to each file name.
+The script will export all Endpoint security policies in the folder path you provided.
+The script exports each policy in a separate JSON file.
+The current date and time are appended to each file name.

-You can open File explorer and browse to the folder to see all exported policies in JSON file.
+You can open File Explorer and browse to the folder to see all exported policies in a JSON file.

 Import Endpoint Security Policies in Intune

-You can now import the policy in different tenant or same tenant to create another policy and then modify as per your requirement.
-If you are importing the policy in same tenant then its recommended to change the policy name.
-You can quickly do that by opening the JSON file in notepad and updated the policy name.
+You can import the exported policy into either a different tenant or the same tenant to create a new policy and customize it as needed.
+If you are importing into the same tenant, it’s best practice to update the policy name to avoid confusion.
+This can be done quickly by opening the JSON file in Notepad and editing the displayName field before re-importing.

-When you imports the policy, it’s remain unassigned.
+When you import the policy, it remains unassigned.
 You must assign the policy to a device or user group as per your requirements.

-Follow the below process to import the policy in Microsoft Intune.
+Follow the process below to import the policy into Microsoft Intune.

 - Follow the initial steps provided to export the policies.